jonasbergqvist/BrilliantCut/README.md

 Adding BrilliantCut to a site
 --------------------------------------------
 --------------------------------------------
-There are two nuget packages in this project, "BrilliantCut.FacetFilter.Core", and "BrilliantCut.FacetFilter.Widget", that needs to be added to the site.
-"BrilliantCut.FacetFilter.Widget" depends on "BrilliantCut.FacetFilter.Core", so installing the widget package will automatically install the other one.
+There are two nuget packages in this project, "BrilliantCut.Core", and "BrilliantCut.Widget", that needs to be added to the site.
+"BrilliantCut.Widget" depends on "BrilliantCut.Core", so installing the widget package will automatically install the other one.

 Update nuget packages
 --------------------